Hauke-Kos/LivingLeafy/README.md

 ## Development Documentation

-The opening question for thsi project is: \' How much park area are in my surronding area to enjoy the nature in the city? \' Requierements that the project should fullfill are:
+The opening question for this project is: ' How much park area are in my surronding area to enjoy the nature in the city?'
+Requierements that the project should fullfill are:
 * Show all park area of the city Hamburg on a map
 * Users can input a address and a radius